baww-com/baww-com.github.io/not-posts/Alts/Metal/metal.md

 ---
 layout: page
 title: How to Buy Metal Cryptocurrency
-seo_title: "2 Methods to Buy Metal Cryptocurrency - Credit Card, Debit Card and Bank"
+seo_title: "2 Ways to Buy Metal Cryptocurrency - Credit or Debit Card and Bank Account Account"
 permalink: /metal/
 ---